markmi/acpphint/acpphint_src/Usage_differences_with_original_HINTs.md

 argv[1], if supplied, supplies an alternate filename suffix.

-argv[2], if supplied, specifies a minimum thread count.
+argv[2], if supplied, specifies a minimum multi-thread count.

-argv[3], if supplied, specifies a maximum thread count.
+argv[3], if supplied, specifies a maximum multi-thread count.

 For any of those that are missing, the defaults are:

 1.  ".txt" for argv[1]
 2. 3 for argv[2]
-3. For argv[3]: use the hardware concurrency count from C++ (or, for cpulockdown variants, elsewhere); also do a serial HINT (single thread) run as well
+3. For argv[3]: Use argv[2] if it was explicitly specified.
+    Otherwise, implicitly use the automatically found figure for what hardware thread count is available.

 Other than the potential serial run, the thread counts drop by a factor of 2 (integer division), starting at the maximum.